DanLeEpicMan/website/content/misc/tutorials/linear-regression.md

 $$
     Y = \beta_0 + \beta_1 X + \dots + \beta_k X^k + \epsilon
 $$
-That is, fit a polynomial instead of a line.
+That is, fit a $k$-degree polynomial instead of a line.
 After all, we know $X$, so finding powers of $X$ is an easy task.
 This may not seem linear, but it is. <a href='#footnote-b'>See footnote b for a brief comment why</a>.

 For our example, we will use $k=25$.
 That is, fit a 25 degree polynomial.